UNSOLVED NO MORE: A Cold Case Detective’s Fight For Justice by Kenneth L. Mains

 This passion led him to create the American Investigative Society of Cold Cases (AISOCC) in 2013 bringing together a team of the best detectives, crime scene analysts and criminologists to take on cold cases from law enforcement who have reached a dead end.
 Top experts working with him include Dr. Henry Lee, ‘Homicide Hunter’ Lt.
 Joe Kenda, Dr. Katherine Ramsland, former FBI profiler Mark Safarik, Dr. Bob Keppel, Dr. Mary Ellen O’Toole and Jim Clemente, amongst others.

 Q & A with Detective Kenneth Mains

-Kenneth Mains has kindly taken time out of his busy schedule to talk to me out his new book Unsolved No More and his work as a cold case detective.
+Kenneth Mains has kindly taken time out of his busy schedule to talk to me about his new book Unsolved No More and his work as a cold case detective.

-Q. The Dawn Marie Miller case which you discuss in your book is one which obviously had a big impact on your life.
+Q. The Dawn Marie Miller case which you discuss in your book is one who had a significant impact on your life.
 Is convincing the District Attorney that there is enough evidence to push forward with a suspect in a case a common issue you face?

-Q. In 2013 you created the American Investigative Society of Cold Cases (AISOCC) and now have an amazing team working with you to tackle cold cases.
-How many cases is the organisation dealing with and how does that review process take place?
+Q. In 2013 you created the American Investigative Society of Cold Cases (AISOCC) and now have a fantastic team working with you to tackle cold cases.
+How many cases is the organization dealing with and how does that review process take place?